 What do you like best about your city?

 Inverness is the perfect base to explore the Highlands.
 The city is surrounded by stunning scenery, most of which feels isolated and peaceful.
-It has the amenities of any city – supermarkets, dozens of restaurants, bars and clubs for every taste, the main British high street shops – yet is a manageable size.
+It has the amenities of any city.
+Ther are supermarkets, dozens of restaurants, bars and clubs for every taste.
+The main British high street shops – yet the city is a manageable size.
 The quality of life is among the best of UK cities.

 The easiest walk is around the islands, mentioned above.
-A bit further a field, a walk along the Moray Firth from Fortrose to Chanory Point is a lovely way to spend an afternoon, especially in summer when dolphins and seals frolic in the currents.
+A bit further a field, a walk along the Moray Firth from Fortrose to Chanory Point.
+It is a lovely way to spend an afternoon.
+Especially in summer when dolphins and seals frolic in the currents.
 For the hardcore, Ben Wyvis is a 40-minute drive away.
 At 3432 feet, this challenging hike allows walkers to ‘bag’ their first Munro (the nomenclature for the 284 peaks in Scotland over 3000 ft high).